Helpful tips

 Driving or ride share

-1. Marrickville Town Hall - venue for workshops and the Saturday and Sunday night socials.
-A a grand, heritage-listed, art deco style hall with high ceilings an a sprung dance floor.
+1. Marrickville Town Hall - our venue for workshops and the Saturday and Sunday night socials.
+It’s a grand, heritage-listed, art deco style hall with high ceilings an a sprung dance floor.

-2. Herb Greedy Hall - venue for workshops on Saturday and Sunday.
-Directly across the road from the Town Hall.
+2. Herb Greedy Hall - our venue for workshops on Saturday and Sunday.
+Directly across the road from the Town Hall, approx 2 minute walk.

-3. The Wriggle Room - venue for our Geek Out sessions (and late night parties hosted by the Wriggle Room team).
+3. The Wriggle Room - our venue for the Geek Out sessions (and late night parties hosted by the Wriggle Room team).
 This venue is about 10 minutes walk from venues 1 and 2.

 4. Marrickville Lawn Tennis Club - our venue for the Friday Welcome dance.
 An intimate venue with high ceilings and a bar with local beers on tap.
 NOTE: There are two tennis clubs in Marrickville so be sure to enter via Livingstone Rd.